For men navigating changes in sexual health and function

 Where This Category Stops

-Physiology-focused tools strengthen the body’s baseline capacity.
-They improve the conditions that make erections more likely and more reliable.
+Physiology-focused approaches strengthen the body’s baseline capacity.
+They improve the conditions that make sexual response more likely, more stable, and more reliable.

-They do not directly create rigidity in the moment.
+They do not directly create desire, eliminate pressure, or fully explain what happens in the moment.
 Some approaches work through immediate mechanical effect rather than broader physical change.
-Those are addressed separately under Mechanical Approaches.
+Those are addressed separately under Exploring Devices & Tools.

 Tools Within This Category

-PDE5 medications — such as sildenafil and tadalafil — improve blood flow during arousal.
+PDE5 medications, such as Viagra and Cialis, improve blood flow during arousal.
 They don’t create desire or automatically produce an erection, but they can make the body more responsive when arousal is already present.

 For many men, this increases reliability.
 The main differences between medications come down to timing and duration.